mokshadharma/llm-instructions/ed-non-interactive-guide.md

 **The `-s` flag:** Always use `ed -s` (silent mode) to suppress the byte count printed when the file is loaded.
 This keeps output clean and makes error detection easier.

+> **WARNING: NEVER type literal leading whitespace in heredocs.** All indentation must come from the `$(I N)` function.
+See "Programmatic Indentation for Insertions" below.

 ## Always Use `ed` for File Editing